(A) Purpose

 evaluators

-(i) By May fifteenth, the candidate will submit to the
+(i) By May fifteenth, the candidate will submit to the department

-synthesis of the importance of his/her work.
+the importance of their work.

-(ii) Each candidate will be asked to sign a waiver of access
+(ii) Each candidate will be asked to sign a waiver of access form

-form for all independent external evaluations.
+for all independent external evaluations.

 electronic file by June fifteenth to the independent external evaluators.
 The

-department chair should request confirmation from the independent external
+office of the provost should request confirmation from the independent external

 evaluator verifying receipt.